 Spring Lake, Michigan, Sediment Control, Alum, Phosphorus

 Steinman, Alan and Ogdahl, Mary, "Internal Phosphorus Loading in Spring Lake Eight Months Following an Alum Treatment" (2005).
 Scientific Technical Reports.
-Paper 10.
+10.